fourastiemarvin/Data-mining-project-2019/README.md

 .\run_project.sh
 ```
 After that you can choose which type of file you will use to learn the classifier by typing CP, FD or ITW.
+The output is written in the out.txt file

 ## Authors
 * Patrick SARDINHA